oci-landing-zones/oci-cis-landingzone-quickstart/compliance-script.md

 ### Usage Examples

 #### Executing in Cloud Shell to check CIS and OCI Best Practices with raw data
-To run using Cloud Shell in all regions and check for OCI Best Practices with raw data of all resources output to CSV files.
+To run using Cloud Shell in all regions and check for OCI Best Practices with raw data of all resources output to CSV files and network topology.
 ```
 % python3 cis_reports.py -dt --obp --raw